 Tip 1: Use Banner Ads, But Sell Them Directly First

-They typically slap on Google Adsense, then slave away until they get 50,000 monthly impressions to make themselves a few hundred dollars per month if they are lucky.
+New bloggers would typically slap on Google AdSense on their website, then slave away until they get 50,000 monthly impressions to make themselves a few hundred dollars per month if they are lucky.

 Relying on low paying ads placed programmatically on your website will pay you peanuts, demotivate you, and ultimately lead to you abandoning a blog that could have been monetized more effectively in another manner.

 So how do you monetize a WordPress blog more effectively?

 You sell the same banner space, but you sell it directly to advertisers.

 Yes, you’ll have to fine tune your sales pitch.🤦♂️

 Yes, you’ll have to know what you can charge.🤦♂️

 But that’s why we teach this topic in-depth in our Monetization Method course.

 The reason why we preach this so heavily is that you’ll easily double your blog’s income, if not triple it.